Internet-Draft TPM 2 Key Format July 2024

 3.1.4. secret

-This section describes the additional cryptographic secret used to specify the outer wrapping of an importable key.
-It MUST be present for key type id-importablekey and MUST NOT be present for any other key type.
+This section describes the additional cryptographic secret used to specify the outer wrapping of an importable object.
+For keys, it MUST be present for key type id-importablekey and MUST NOT be present for key type id-loadablekey.
+For sealed data objects of type id-sealedkey, it MAY be present and if present indicates the object is importable.

 3.1.5. authPolicy